top of page

 Can Synchronicity Enhance Our Lives?

-Prof. Osman suggests that our ability to recognise coincidences has a beneficial aspect, as it is an important skill for our species.
+Prof. Osman too suggests that our ability to recognise coincidences has a beneficial aspect, as it is an important skill for our species.
 She refers to it as making us 'future minded,' granting us a degree of control over our unpredictable lives.
 This skill, she contends, helps us get things more right than wrong, as without it, we might not have survived.

-Synchronicity in clinics
+Synchronicity Uses in Medical Clinics

 Nowadays, synchronicity is utilised not only in daily life but also in for example medical and psychology clinics.